-3.1 HIERARCHY OF STANDARDS
+3.1 HIERARCHY OF LAWS, STANDARDS AND REGULATIONS

-The currently applicable standards, recommended practices and/or accepted codes of practice for the construction of an offshore substation overlap in some areas or need to be complemented in specific areas.
+Hierarchy of applicable standards, legislation and generally recognised codes of practice for the fabrication and outfitting may overlap in some areas or need to be complemented in specific areas.
 It is the responsibility of the Customer to ensure there are no gaps or discrepancies between applied standards.

-The hierarchy of standards is shown in Figure 1.
+The hierarchy of legislation, regulation and codes of practice is shown in Figure 1, serving as an example only.
 In principle, legal regulations take precedence over all others.